BAJAJ FINSERV DIRECT LIMITED

 • Closed Bridging Loan

 A closed bridging loan is one that has consent from both parties and is accessible for a defined period of time.
 Lenders are more inclined to grant it since it provides them more assurance that the loan will be repaid.
-Additionally, it has lower interest rates.
+Additionally, it comes with lower interest rates.

 • Open Bridging Loan

 In an open bridging loan, there is no set due date and no established means of repayment at the time of enquiry.
-Most bridging businesses exclude the loan interest from the loan advance in order to protect their financial assets.
+Most lenders require interest payments separately and do not include them in the initial loan amount to reduce their risk.

 For this kind of bridging loan, lenders impose a higher interest rate because of the ambiguity surrounding loan repayment.